 The most common symptoms of childhood ALL are fever (high temperature) and fatigue (excessive tiredness).

-- Bruising or bleeding easily (for example, from the gums when brushing their teeth)
+Children may also bruise or bleed easily, for example, bleeding from the gums when brushing their teeth.

-- The liver and/or spleen may be swollen which may be shown as a swollen stomach.
+The liver and/or the spleen may be swollen, which may show as a swollen stomach.
 Lymph nodes (glands) may be swollen.

-- Children may have bone or joint pains (in very young children, the first sign may be a reluctance to walk or crawl)
+Children may have bone or joint pains and, in very young children, the first signs may be a reluctance to walk or to crawl.

-A child with ALL may not show the typical signs of infection but if they show any of the following signs or symptoms you should contact their GP or the hospital straight away:
+A child with ALL may not show the typical signs of infection.
+If you child has any of the following signs or symptoms you should contact their GP or the hospital straight away:

 - Confusion or agitation, especially if it comes on suddenly

-- Your child suddenly or rapidly becoming more ill
+- Your children suddenly or rapidly becoming more ill

 - Passing very little or no urine